tinkerbell/tinkerbell-docs/docs/actions/action-architecture.md

 ### Namespace

-By default an action will be created in it's on [Linux Namespace] meaning that whilst it can see underlying hardware, it is unaware of any other processes or existing network configuration (the Docker engine auto-magically manages external networking through the Docker network).
+By default an action will be created in it's own [Linux Namespace] meaning that whilst it can see underlying hardware, it is unaware of any other processes or existing network configuration (the Docker engine auto-magically manages external networking through the Docker network).
 This under the majority of use-cases is good for isolating what tasks an action is performing, however there are a number of use-cases where being able to communicate with the hosts existing processes is a requirement.
 The most obvious two (so far) are the capability to `reboot` or `kexec` into a new kernel, both of these actions typically involve a few steps: